tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 @@@ warning
 This configuration value is present because on the macOS it is not possible to create 492 segment connections with the simulator.
-If you are working on Linux, this value can be set to the proper number.
+If you are working on Linux, this value can be set to the maximum value of 82.
+This is not a limitation on CSW, there is some issue or parameter in macOS that we have not discovered, and since Linux is our target platform, we are not concerned.
 @@@

 @@@ note { title=Note }
 There is the start of code to allow creation of ranges of sectors.
+The thought was that segments may be added in unknown patterns.
 After hearing this was not needed, that feature was stopped, but this code still exists for future use.
+It would not be too hard to complete this support.
 @@@

 ### Segment Actor

-There is a Segment Actor for each Segment configured.
-The Segment Actor provides an API to the caller that is simple and largely based on the description of the M1CS protocol (Started, Completed, etc.)  Each Segment Actor manages a connectino to a segment, which is a socket connection to the Segment.
+The Segments HCD creates a Segment Actor for each configured Segment.
+The Segment Actor provides an API to the caller that is simple and largely based on the description of the M1CS protocol (Started, Completed, etc.)  Each Segment Actor manages a socket-based connection to a segment.
 In the demonstration, this is a socket connection to the simulator.
+The Segment Actor and its segment are addressed through their SegmentId, which is a sector [A-F] followed by a segment number [1-82] or, for example, C32.

 ### LSCS Simulator

 A JVM-based Simulator has been provided as part of the demonstration.
-The formatted LSCS command is sent to the simulator, but it does not implement the LSCS commands.
+The formatted LSCS command is sent to the simulator, but the simulator does not implement the LSCS commands.
 For every command, the JVM simulator delays a random amount of time and returns Completed in the JPL protocol.

 The Segment Actor communicates with the JVM-based Simulator using the JPL protocol as implemented in the C-based library (to the best of our knowledge).
 This could be improved but for the goals of this demonstration, it is not necessary.

-The JVM-based Simulator is needed because the M1CS Simulator does not allow demonstration of the goals of this project (at this time).
-However, if `segments` is set low enough and the tests are simple enough, the demonstration code works properly with the M1CS Simulator as well, and as the M1CS simulator is enhanced, it will be possible to use that as needed.
+The JVM-based Simulator is needed because the M1CS C-based Simulator does not allow demonstration of the goals of this project (at this time).
+However, if `segments` is set low enough and the tests are simple enough, the demonstration code works properly with the M1CS Simulator as well.
+As the M1CS simulator is enhanced it will be possible to use the C-based simulator with the identical code.
 (It would also be possible to enhance the Scala-based simulator, but using the C-based library is probably a good idea.)

 Please see the other pages for a bit more detail one each of these subjects.